-Waste-to-Energy Prospects in Oman
+What is the Waste-to-Energy Potential in Oman

 Waste management is a challenging environmental and public health issue for the Sultanate of Oman.
 With population of almost 3 million inhabitants, the country produces almost 2 million tons of solid waste each year, with one of the highest per capita waste generation globally.